githwxi/ATS-Temptory/README.md

 ATS-Temptory is of disruptive nature.
 One might even compare this style of programming to OOP during its early days.

+HX-2019-05-24:

 At this point, I am taking a break from implementing ATS-Xanadu.
 I plan to concentrate on developing ATS-Temptory.
-In particular, I would like to use ATS-Temptory as a vehicle to demonstrate that some of the great powers of template-based programming in helping greatly increase programming productivity.
+In particular, I would like to use ATS-Temptory as a vehicle to demonstrate some of the powers of template-based programming in helping greatly increase programming productivity.